Don’t Miss This Fun From Chattanooga to Franklin

 Trekking through the underground sure does make a girl hungry.
 While in Manchester, check out Bites of Europe, a little place known to have the best German cuisine in the south!
 You have to try the Jager Schnitzel or if you’re too afraid to pronounce that in front of the waiter, go with the Fish and Chips.
 This little diner is sure to treat you like family.

 While in Manchester, home of the famous Bonnaroo Music & Arts Festival, make sure you take time to go on a public art hunt around town.
 Snap some photos at the mural installations in downtown Manchester that wind down the Little Duck River Greenway.
 With four installations already up and more on the way, this is the perfect spot to spruce up your Instagram feed.
 Be sure to check out the newest mural- a three-part jewel toned American eel mural designed by Ivan Roque.

-Head down the interstate another hour or so until you hit your final destination, Franklin, and call ahead on the way to Cork & Cow to set your dinner reservation!
-Come straight into town and check out Franklin's beautiful historic Main Street, which is a dream for any shopper.
-Make your way through White's Mercantile, where you'll find a general store for the modern tastemaker, owned by singer/songwriter Holly Williams.
-After you've shopped and explored Main Street, head on over to Cork & Cow, offering delicious upscale southern food.
+Head up the interstate another hour or so until you hit your final destination, Franklin, and call ahead on the way to Cork & Cow to set your dinner reservation!
+Go straight into town and check out Franklin’s beautiful historic Main Street, which is a dream for any shopper.
+Make your way through White’s Mercantile, where you’ll find a general store for the modern tastemaker, owned by singer/songwriter Holly Williams.
+After you’ve shopped and explored Main Street, head on over to Cork & Cow, offering delicious upscale southern food.
 Sit back and relax, this is just the start of your Franklin adventure!

 What did we miss?
 Let us know your favorite stops from Chattanooga to Franklin in the comments below.